-At December 31, 2019 and December 31, 2018, we had no material commitments for capital expenditures.
+At December 31, 2020 and December 31, 2019, we had no material commitments for capital expenditures.

 To maintain our qualification as a REIT, we must pay annual dividends to our stockholders of at least 90% of our taxable income (subject to certain adjustments).
-We intend to pay regular quarterly dividends to our stockholders.
 Before we pay any dividend, we must first meet any operating requirements and scheduled debt service on our financing facilities and other debt payable.